-- Respondents overestimate drug use amongst their peers, with respondents reporting that prior to starting university they thought 64% of students used drugs, and since starting university they think 85% use drugs.
+- Respondents overestimate drug use amongst their peers, with 64% respondents reporting that prior to starting university they thought students used drugs, and since starting university 85% say they think students use drugs.
 Only 13% of survey respondents reported currently using drugs.

 - Despite perceptions of high levels of drug use, this isn’t always seen as problematic or culturally embedded at their place of study with 57% saying they don't have a problem with students taking drugs recreationally, and 48% say student drug use isn't as problematic as is widely thought.

 - The main reasons cited for using drugs by those that use them are recreation (57%), stress relief (21%) and boredom (21%).

 - Cannabis is the most frequently reported drug used by respondents that currently or have previously used drugs, with 10% saying they currently use cannabis every day.

 - The majority of drug users say they know what to expect from the drugs they use (81%) but there is less certainty when it comes to knowing what is in the drugs they are taking (59%).

 - Two thirds of respondents either don't if their place of study has a drugs policy, if if they are aware one exists, don't know what it contains (69%).